heathermiller/dist-prog-book/chapter/8/big-data.md

 + Computation consists of several steps called as supersets.
 + The processors involved have their own local memory and every processor is connected to other via a point-to-point communication.
 + At every superstep, a processor receives input at the beginning, performs computation and outputs at the end.
-+ Barrier synchronization synchs all the processors at the end of every superstep.
++ Barrier synchronization synchs all the processors at the end of every superstep.<br />

-+
-+A notable feature of the model is the complete control on data through communication between every processor at every superstep. <br />
+A notable feature of the model is the complete control on data through communication between every processor at every superstep. <br />
 Though similar to map reduce model, BSP preserves data in memory across supersteps and helps in reasoning iterative graph algorithms.<br />
 `Pregel` is an implementation of classic BSP model by Google (PageRank) to analyze large graphs exclusively.
 It was followed by open source implementations - Apache’s Giraph and Hama; which were BSP models built on top of Hadoop.
 Pregel is highly scalable, fault-tolerant and can successfully represent larger complex graphs.
 Google claims the API becomes easy once a developer adopts “think like a vertex” mode.